Values

 I am passionate about collaborating with other professionals in mental health and related disciplines.
 When I am not in direct therapy practice, I offer clinical supervision, mental health consultation, and serve as Community Faculty in the University of Minnesota's Master of Social Work Program.

-My approach to therapy is rooted in relationship centered care, attachment theory, polyvagal theory, neurodiversity affirmation, and play therapies.
+My approach to therapy draws on relationship centered care, attachment theory, polyvagal theory, mindfulness, neurodiversity affirmation, and play therapies.
 I have extensive training in working with Autism Spectrum disorders using the Greenspan Floortime Approach and addressing early developmental stress and trauma using Developmental Repair.